 Nantucket Draws the Rich and Famous

 While the population is just over 10,000 Cape Cod islanders, it rises to over 50,000 in the summer months.
 It still attracts the wealthiest Americans, with property values among the highest in the country.

 The best way to get to Nantucket (aside from a private boat) is the ferry from Hyannis or Harwich Port.
-You’ll also find ferries from: New York City, NY, and New Bedford MA.
+You’ll also find ferries from New York City, NY, and New Bedford MA.
 Note that the car ferry is often booked months in advance.
-Depending on your departure, the ride can take from 1-3 hours.
+Depending on your departure, the ride can take from 1 to 3 hours.

 There is also an inter-island boat that runs between Nantucket and Martha’s Vineyard every hour or so in peak season.